How to Grow a Pizza Garden

 Note: When purchasing from a garden center they only sell vegetables for a short period of time.
 You’d need to buy and plant everything at nearly the same time.
 Your pizza garden wouldn’t be ready all at once but you’d get to enjoy a few vegetables at a time.

 If you’re growing from seeds, you allow a little more flexibility in when you can plant.
-I have guides starting seeds indoors HERE and starting seeds outdoors HERE.
+I have an indoor seed starting guide and a guide starting seeds outdoors in containers or soil blocks.

 Pizza Garden– Plant Spacing